TrishnaSaikia/BP-rPPG-ALIVE/docs/IMPLEMENTATION_NOTES.md

 ## PPG sampling frequency

+The `Wave` column in the BP-rPPG `<subject>_U_wave.csv` files contains the raw pulse waveform exported by the pulse-oximeter software.
+The BP-rPPG waveform is treated as being sampled at approximately 60 Hz.

-All PPG sources are segmented into non-overlapping 4-second clips and resampled to a common frequency.
-The default target is **30 Hz**, giving 120 samples per clip.
-This matches the 30 fps rPPG input and ensures that the PPG feature representation `F_p` and rPPG feature representation `F_r` both have length `L=120` for the feature-alignment loss.
+All PPG sources are resampled to a common target frequency of 30 Hz.
+Consequently, each 4-second processed PPG clip contains 120 samples.
+This matches the 30 fps rPPG clips and ensures that the PPG feature representation `F_p` and rPPG feature representation `F_r` have the same temporal length.

 ## M-TCN downsampling layer